openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 If it sets HTTP response `X-Frame-Options DENY` via `spec.httpHeader.actions`, then for each of those 100 routes the command `http-response set-header X-Frame-Options DENY` will be set, resulting in 100 additional stanzas as it will be one stanza per backend related to a route.

-There might be a case, where admin wants to set a response header for all connections to the IngressController as per company policy which he won't be able to do so using this approach.
+There might be a case, where company policy requires the admin to set a response header for all connections to the IngressController.
-For Example: A cluster admin wants to set the  `X-Frame-Options` header with the value `DENY` for all routes the ingress controller is handling, overwriting any existing `X-Frame-Options` header that may have been set by the application or Route configuration.
+For example, a cluster admin wants to set the  `X-Frame-Options` header with the value `DENY` for all routes the ingress controller is handling, overwriting any existing `X-Frame-Options` header that may have been set by the application or Route configuration.
+This wouldn't be possible with this alternative solution.
+However, it can be done by the current proposal as described in the section `Workflow Description`.

 The upsides of injecting all the header configuration on the backends is that it would give OpenShift router full control over the ordering of header actions and present a more consistent learning environment for the admin.